lightmanrsa/ev_modelling/README.md

 Documentation
+A public documentation is hosted on readthedocs here: https://vencopy.readthedocs.io/en/latest/

-Build docu from a conda bash with activated environment typing
+Alternatively, you can build a docu from a conda bash with an activated VencoPy environment typing

 sphinx-build -b html ./source/ ./build/